rooteduniverse1003/Android-Platform-NDK/docs/BuildSystemMaintainers.md

 use the integrated assembler, and this flag is not needed in that case.
 See [Issue 906].

-Clang outputs debug info with bad line number info when compiling for ARM64 and `-O0` (no optimizations).
-To work around this issue, pass `-fno-experimental-isel` to Clang.
-See [Issue 1004].

 Android Studio's LLDB debugger uses a binary's build ID to locate debug information.
 To ensure that LLDB works with a binary, pass an option like `-Wl,--build-id=sha1` to Clang when linking.
 Other `--build-id=` modes are OK,